Rivian (RIVN) COO Resigns Amid Production Challenges, Stock Falls (revised)

 Currently, Rivian carries a Zacks Rank #3 (Hold).

-Some better-ranked players in the auto space are Genuine Parts, Tesla and Fox Factory Holdings, each carrying a Zacks Rank #2 (Buy) currently.
+Some better-ranked players in the auto space are Genuine Parts GPC, Tesla TSLA and Fox Factory Holdings FOXF, each carrying a Zacks Rank #2 (Buy) currently.
 You can see the complete list of today’s Zacks #1 Rank (Strong Buy) stocks here.

 Genuine Parts has an expected earnings growth rate of 27.3% for the current year.
 The Zacks Consensus Estimate for earnings for the current year has been revised around 2% upward over the past 60 days.